divagicha/Online-Docs-Manager-for-Hotels/README.md

 ### Installation (for Windows only)

 1. Register for a account with [Google Cloud Platform](https://cloud.google.com/) at and head to [Console](https://console.cloud.google.com/) page.
 2. Next you will need a Google Cloud Platform (GCP) project to hold your credentials, as this project uses OAuth 2.0 for authorization.
-Follow the steps at https://developers.google.com/assistant/sdk/guides/configure-developer-project to generate a file "client_secret_<client-id>.json".
+Follow the steps at https://developers.google.com/assistant/sdk/guides/configure-developer-project to generate "client_secret_<client-id>.json" file.
-3. Rename the file to "client_secret.json" and move it to Extras folder.
-4. Clone the repo
+3. Clone the repo
 	```sh
 	git clone https://github.com/DivAgicha/Online-Docs-Manager-for-Hotels.git
 	```
-5. Change the directory to "Online-Docs-Manager-for-Hotels"
+4. Change the directory to "Online-Docs-Manager-for-Hotels".
+5. Rename the JSON file downloaded in _Step 2_ to "client_secret.json" and move it to Extras folder.
-6. Open command prompt / shell to install 'venv' python package, used for creating a virtual environment
+6. Open command prompt in the project directory to install 'virtualenv' python package, used for creating a virtual environment
 	```sh
 	pip install virtualenv
 	```